isomerpages/moe-scgs/_ndlp/On Boarding Process.md

 | Mid-February 2023 	|  • Parents will receive the school’s guidelines on Acceptable Use of PLDs and suggested conversation questions for parents.
 These suggested questions aim to support parent-child conversations around healthy online learning habits and use of the PLD at home.|
 | End-February 2023 	|• Collection and setup of Personal Learning Device<br><br> • Suppliers to paste screen protectors for students who have purchased the device through the school. <br><br>• PLDs will be collected during the day and returned to the students when completed. 	|

-Updated as of 17 Jan 2023
+Updated as of 17 January 2023